jonathanhogg/flitter/docs/physics.md

 forces, but will not be affected by any force – including a `force` attribute.
-The attributes are otherwise the same as for `!particle`, with the added difference that `position` specifies the *current* position of the object rather than an initial value.
-Thus an `!anchor` may be arbitrarily moved around.
+The attributes are otherwise the same as for `!particle`, with the added difference that `position` specifies the *current* position of the object rather than an initial value, so an `!anchor` may be arbitrarily moved around.

 While a zero-mass particle is similar to an anchor, a zero-mass particle cannot be moved once the simulation has started.
 An anchor can usefully have zero mass,